jetthoughts/j-cap-recipes/README.md

 ### SSHKit addon

-`SSHKit::Backend::SshCommand` a new backend to invoke the ssh command using sytem command `ssh`.
+`SSHKit::Backend::SshCommand` a new backend to invoke the ssh command using system command `ssh`.
 Now you can easy to execute interactive applications with similar changes.
 Example:

 ```ruby